These Easy Tips for Correcting Pencil Grip are proven and effective ways to help you teach your child how to hold their pencil correctly.

 What are Fine Motor Skills and why develop them?

-Developing Fine Motor Skills Series (10 posts with recommended activities & fine motor skills)
+Developing Fine Motor Skills Series

 The Ultimate Guide to Fine Motor Skills

 100 Household Items for Fine Motor Skills

 10 Ways to Boost the Power of Playdough

 Thanks for the tips on how to hold a pencil correctly!
 I also like the "alligator trick"...kids think it is funny.

 Awesome list of tips, hope that you will continue sharing this type of content.